dzchoi/dropalt/bootloader/internals_bootloader.md

 It offers two slots (using `bAltenateSetting` in the USB Interface Descriptor) and implements the DFU protocol to allow flashing binaries into either slot with `dfu-util`.

 #### Booting sequence
-A power reset or system reset will immediately boot from slot 0.
+A power-on reset or system reset will immediately boot from slot 0.
 Any other reset, such as an external reset or watchdog reset, will enter the bootloader (DFU mode).
 However, a reset with the RIOTBOOT_MAGIC_NUMBER set at the end of RAM will enter the bootloader.

 Executing reboot_to_bootloader() from firmware will jump to the bootloader.